inviwo/inviwo.github.io/pages/manual/wip-building.md

 ## Windows

 ### Compiler
-We recommend that you compile Inviwo on windows using the latest version of [Visual Studio](https://visualstudio.microsoft.com/downloads/).
+We recommend that you compile Inviwo on Windows using the latest version of [Visual Studio](https://visualstudio.microsoft.com/downloads/).

 ### Dependencies
 - [Qt6 binaries](https://qt.io/download-open-source/)